charlierdm/CV/README.md

 I began as a market research analyst, contacting International Companies regarding IT and HR services.
 After several months I was promoted to Team Leader, in which I managed a team of 7 staff, delegating tasks to ensure meeting targets and delivering training on the internal CRM system.

-## Skills

-### Adaptability

-My journey up until now has been a case of adapting from one environment to another.
-I spent the past 2 years within in a small community of expat teachers that became like family whilst living in South Korea.
-This experience has left me feeling capable of adapting to anything and being able to thrive.

-### Communication

-I have a background in Journalism and Teaching, naturally communication has been a vital part of both.
-I am always practicing good, attentive listening and feel this is key for working with others.
-Marshall B. Rosenbergs book ‘Nonviolent Communication’ is a big influence on my approach to teamwork.

-### Enthusiasm

-I approach life with curiosity and enthusiasm and feel these qualities lend themselves to being a great team member and programmer.

-### Focus

-I had the goal of saving enough whilst teaching to be able to pursue my educational goals and have successfully done that by keeping my longer-term goals in mind and shaping my choices and lifestyle to support that ambition.
-This took self-disciple and the ability to envision what it would take to achieve my goal, ultimately, focus.

-## Education
+# Education